 This course provides students with guidelines for the objective microscopic evaluation of white cells, red cells and platelets in both health and disease.
 Students are introduced to the workings of the microscope in terms of correct operation, correct use of objectives, and essential maintenance.
 Students are taught the principles of Romanowsky staining, the preparation of stains and buffers, causes of inconsistent staining quality and the correct staining techniques used in the identification of malarial parasites.
 Students are introduced to the blood film in terms of sample quality, the effects of anticoagulants, the correct technique in blood film making, morphological artefacts, buffy coat preparations, and the correct storage of blood films.
 Students also learn extensively, the correlation of blood film findings with results obtained from manual and / or automated methods for red cell, white cell and platelet parameters.
 Morphological terminology with reference to origin and correct application is also discussed.
 The lineage of all blood cells is followed through systematically from the common stem cell through all stages of development.

-18 September – 13 October 2017
+20 September – 19 October 2018

 Specimen collection, transportation, and storage will be also discussed.
-Emergence of automation in Microbiology, in-house media production for bacterial isolation, and choosing the right resources and practical to carry out microbiological testing will be addressed.
+The emergence of automation in Microbiology, in-house media production for bacterial isolation, and choosing the right resources and practical to carry out microbiological testing will be addressed.
 Serological and other rapid methods for the identification of bacterial and viral diseases including Hepatitis A, B, and C, HIV and other STIs, will be discussed.

-The PPTC engages NZ Blood Service technical experts highly proficient in Transfusion Medicine to provide a four week lecture series covering transfusion transmitted diseases (including HIV, Syphilis, Hepatitis B and C), donor selection and collection, blood processing, blood transfusion practise, ABO, Rh and other blood group systems, blood group genetics and basic immunology, preparation of Coombs control cells, technical methods, antibody screen and identification, compatibility testing, haemolytic diseases of the newborn, transfusion reaction investigations, haemovigilance, blood bank quality management, equipment maintenance, organisation of a blood bank and the appropriate use of blood components in transfusion medicine.
+The PPTC engages transfusion sciences technical expert highly proficient in Transfusion Medicine to provide a four week lecture series covering transfusion transmitted diseases (including HIV, Syphilis, Hepatitis B and C), donor selection and collection, blood processing, blood transfusion practise, ABO, Rh and other blood group systems, blood group genetics and basic immunology, preparation of Coombs control cells, technical methods, antibody screen and identification, compatibility testing, haemolytic diseases of the newborn, transfusion reaction investigations, haemovigilance, blood bank quality management, equipment maintenance, organisation of a blood bank and the appropriate use of blood components in transfusion medicine.